 \section{Introduction}

-In the recent work \alphaevolve~\cite{novikov2025alphaevolve}, an approach for solving optimization problems by combining powerful Large Language Models (LLMs) with the classical evolutionary algorithm MAP-Elites \cite{mouret2015illuminatingsearchspacesmapping} was proposed.
-The method operates as follows: given an optimization task, the user specifies (1) a validation function to evaluate candidate solutions, and (2) a set of initial programs.
-The solution to an optimization problem is then iteratively improved by selecting promising parent programs and combining them via an LLM-based mutation operator.
-While the original implementation has not been released, several open-source reimplementations are available \cite{openevolve,lange2025shinkaevolve, assumpção2026codeevolveopensourceevolutionary, khrulkov2025gigaevo}.
+\alphaevolve~\cite{novikov2025alphaevolve} combines powerful Large Language Models (LLMs) with the classical evolutionary algorithm MAP-Elites~\cite{mouret2015illuminatingsearchspacesmapping} to solve mathematical optimization problems.
+Given a task, the user specifies a validation function and a set of seed programs; candidate solutions are then iteratively refined by selecting promising parents from the archive and recombining them with an LLM-based mutation operator.
+The original implementation has not been released, but several open-source reimplementations are available~\cite{openevolve,lange2025shinkaevolve,assumpção2026codeevolveopensourceevolutionary,khrulkov2025gigaevo}.

-In this work, we investigate the ability of LLMs to generate optimization code for problems with extremely rugged landscapes.
-Optimal solutions to such problems often exhibit intricate structure---a phenomenon observed across various packing problems.
-Devising an effective optimization routine \emph{ab initio} is challenging for an LLM, which requires it to iteratively design an end-to-end optimization algorithm along with an intricate initialization scheme.
-In practice, generated programs typically rely on standard routines such as \texttt{L-BFGS-B}, which are inadequate for the non-convex, non-smooth landscapes that arise once all constraints are imposed.
-Consequently, LLM-generated programs combine mathematical insights with heuristics rather than solving the optimization rigorously.
+This work focuses on the ability of LLMs to generate optimization code for problems with extremely rugged landscapes, whose optima often exhibit intricate structure, a phenomenon familiar from packing problems.
+Designing an effective optimizer \emph{ab initio} is difficult for an LLM: it must produce an end-to-end procedure together with a non-trivial initialization scheme.
+In practice, generated programs lean on off-the-shelf routines such as \texttt{L-BFGS-B}, which are inadequate for the non-convex, non-smooth landscapes that arise once all constraints are enforced.
+As a result, LLM-generated programs blend mathematical insight with optimization heuristics rather than rigorously solve the optimization problem.